Itchen College: Itchen Secondary School

-In 1921, Itchen Pupil Teacher's Centre became Itchen Coeducational Secondary School, moving into temporary huts on the current Middle Road site.

-The foundation stone for the present building in Middle Road was laid in December 1925, but the school wasn't finished until 1938.
+In 1921, Itchen Pupil Teachers' Centre became Itchen Coeducational Secondary School, moving into temporary huts on the current Middle Road site.
+The foundation stone for the present building in Middle Road was laid in December 1925, but buildings were not completed until 1938.

 The temporary buildings consisted of: a science laboratory; a workshop for woodwork and metalwork; a housecraft room; an assembly room that doubled as art and physics rooms; two staff rooms; and a Headmaster's room.
 The school had to keep using four rooms at the Porchester Road School, as the temporary buildings at Middle Road couldn't accommodate the large number of pupils.
 If pupils or staff needed to travel from one end of the school to another, it was a journey of one and a half miles.

-In 1919, Mr Hemmings started an annual 'prize distribution' and 'speech day'.
-This took place every July, and is still a tradition that the current Itchen College does today with their annual 'Celebration Event'.
+In 1919, Mr Hemmings started an annual prize distribution and speech day.
+This took place every July, and is still a tradition that the current Itchen College does today with their annual Celebration Event.

 Mr Hemmings was transferred to Taunton's School in 1924 and was replaced in 1925 by Mr. E. Cotemann, with the role named as 'principal'.